John Larkin (actor, born 1912): Final work on Twelve O'Clock High and death

 John Larkin's last work came in filming episodes for his second series, ABC's Twelve O'Clock High.
 True to pattern, he was, once again, cast as an authority figure, the stern yet humane Major General Wiley Crowe, the supervising commander of strategic bombing crews, relaying orders to Frank Savage, the youthful Brigadier General in direct charge of the missions.
 Although the Quinn Martin production was based on the 1949 film in which Gregory Peck portrayed General Savage, Larkin's character was originated for the series.
 Quinn Martin, who used Larkin in two of the series he produced, The Untouchables and The Fugitive, provided strong dramatic confrontations between the top-billed Lansing, whose General Savage held a delicate balance between personal concern for his men and the responsibilities of command decision, and second-billed Larkin, himself a World War II veteran, who imbued General Crowe with the palpable comprehension of the heavy burden incumbent in relaying life-and-death orders from the top.
 Filming of the first episodes began in May 1964 and the premiere episode was broadcast on Friday, September 18, in the 9:30–10:30 time slot.
 A few of the episodes placed Larkin at the center of dramatic conflict, particularly "The Climate of Doubt" (October 23), in which General Crowe faces a board of inquiry for a risky strategy intended to aid the French Resistance.
 At the time of his death on January 29, the day episode 19 was broadcast, Larkin was in the midst of filming the 25th episode of the 32 scheduled for the season.
 He continued to be seen until the installment of March 19, with the remaining seven episodes featuring generals portrayed by John Zaremba, Paul Newlan and Lin McCarthy.

 John Larkin died at Valley Doctor's Hospital in North Hollywood after being stricken with a heart attack at his home.
-He had a daughter, Cathleen, from his first marriage and, another daughter, Sharon, from his second marriage, on June 10, 1950, to future Edge of Night actress Teri Keane, who, after his departure from the series, spent eleven years (1964–75) as a member of the cast.
+He had a daughter, Cathleen, from his first marriage and another daughter, Sharon, from his second marriage, on June 10, 1950, to future Edge of Night actress Teri Keane, who, after his departure from the series, spent eleven years (1964–75) as a member of the cast.
 In addition to his daughter Victoria, he and his third wife, Audrey, were also the parents of a son, John Jr.

-The two films on which John Larkin received billing, Those Calloways and The Satan Bug, both premiered in New York on April 14, 1965, three days after his 53rd birthday.
+The last two films on which John Larkin received billing, Those Calloways and The Satan Bug, both premiered in New York on April 14, 1965, three days after what would have been his 53rd birthday.